 Web site: www.ucdenver.edu/life/services/asac/Pages/default.aspx

-New transfers follow a two-step process:
+New transfers need to follow a two-step process:

 - CAM advisors and faculty determine how these courses fit into the student’s degree plan, course by course.
 Students should set up an appointment with a CAM advisor to complete this process by calling 303-556-2279.
 Students may be referred to the faculty for review of courses in the major.